Picture

 About me

 Hello, my name is Tuan and after finishing Master of Engineering in CS @ Cornell—where I did research into LLM code generation and testing Omnicode.
-I am currently working at Microsoft Research looking into Edge traffic data, AI-crawler blockage, building news extraction pipelines.
-Other research experience/interest in Machine Learning include CV and RL, while past data science and econometrics work in experimentation and causal inference for Walmart.com Ad Load Optimization under team lead by John A. List.
-For more information, you can view my LinkedIn.
+I am working at Microsoft Research on AI-crawler blockage, building news extraction pipelines and agents for small businesses while taking classes at MIT.

 Projects and Research Publications

 1. A. Sowane, C. Beger, T. A. Dang, K. Ellis, S. Dutta, etc.: Omnicode: A Benchmark For Evaluating Software Development Agents.
-May-2025.
+Feb-2026.
 White Paper.

-2. T. A. Dang, D. McKee: Economic Education Lab.
+3. T. A. Dang, D. McKee: Economic Education Lab.
 March-2024. (website)

-3. Cornell Unmanned Air Systems, T. A. Dang: Autopilot, back-end communication with Interops.
+4. Cornell Unmanned Air Systems, T. A. Dang: Autopilot, back-end communication with Interops.
 Jan-2023.
 (Team)

-4. T. A. Dang, T. Duan, B. Rubin, R. Valiveti: TODOCAML, a terminal-based productivity app.
+5. T. A. Dang, T. Duan, B. Rubin, R. Valiveti: TODOCAML, a terminal-based productivity app.
 Apr-2022.
 (GitHub)

-5. Cornell Quant Fund, T. A. Dang: Transferability of Volatility Between ETF Holdings.
+6. Cornell Quant Fund, T. A. Dang: Transferability of Volatility Between ETF Holdings.
 Feb-2022.
 (GitHub)

-6. T. A. Dang, IBM Thomas J. Watson Research Center: ML apprentice, OL problems and CV classifiers.
+7. T. A. Dang, IBM Thomas J. Watson Research Center: ML apprentice, OL problems and CV classifiers.
 June-2021.
 (GitHub)

 Awards